Applied Statistics and Data Analytics Bachelor of Science Degree

 Overview for Applied Statistics and Data Analytics BS

-- Recent graduates are employed at Freehold Capital Management, Qool Media, Excellus BlueCross BlueShield, 3M, and General Electric.
+Jobs at Industry Leading Companies: Recent graduates are employed at Freehold Capital Management, Qool Media, Excellus BlueCross BlueShield, 3M, and General Electric.

-Early courses are designed to give you a foundation in calculus, statistics, algebra, and computer science.
-Application areas are very diverse and include product design, biostatistics, actuarial science, quality control, and statistical forecasting.
+Early courses in the statistics bachelor's degree are designed to give you a foundation in calculus, statistics, algebra, and computer science.
+You will graduate with:

 Graduate programs offered by the School of Mathematics and Statistics introduce students to rigorous advanced applied mathematical and statistical methodology.
 Students realize the potential for that cutting-edge methodology as a general tool in the study of exciting problems in science, business, and industry.
-The school offers the following advanced degrees: an advanced certificate in applied statistics, master of science degrees in applied and computational mathematics and applied statistics, and a doctorate degree in mathematical modeling.

 Combined Accelerated Bachelor’s/Master’s Degrees